 The good news is that there are many social anxiety treatments out there that are very effective at reducing and even curing social anxiety and social phobia.
 Cognitive behavioral therapy (CBT) has been proven very effective for those willing to see a therapist.
 Social phobia groups and outreach programs can be advantageous as well.

-Those that have social phobia do have a bit of an uphill battle, but that's because eventually they'll need to confront their fears, and find a way to prevent their fears from overcoming their life.
-The sooner you seek treatment, the better, and the more you're willing to commit to that treatment the better chance you'll have of being cured of your social anxiety.
+Those that have social phobia do have a bit of an uphill battle, but that's because eventually, they'll need to confront their fears and find a way to prevent their anxiety from controlling their life.
+The sooner you seek treatment the better, and the more you're willing to commit to that treatment the better chance you'll have of being cured of your social anxiety.